 Eight million horses a are estimated to have died during the First World War.
 A Couple of Down-And-Outs by British director Walter Summers depicts the relationship between an unemployed ex-soldier who finds its war horse on the way to the slaughterhouse, a topic similar to Steven Spielbergs THE WAR HORSE.

 EYE’s 35 mm copy of A Couple of Down-And-Outs was presented at the Pordenone Silent Film Festival 2012.
-EYE Film Institute made accessible a total of 100 hours of films related to the First World War in EFG1914.
+EYE Film Institute will make accessible a total of 100 hours of films related to the First World War in EFG1914.

 Dir: Walter Summers, Prod: G.B.
 Samuelson; Cast: Rex Davies (Danny Creath), Edna Best (Molly Roark), George Foley (P.C.
 Roarke), Philip Hewland; 1332 ft,.
 64 mins, silent, Print Source: EYE Film Institute Netherlands, Amsterdam; With Dutch intertitles.
 An English translation of the intertitles can be downloaded here.